 - Preheat oven to 400 degrees.

-- Lay sweet potato cubes onto a parchment lined tray.
-Drizzle olive oil and all seasonings over the top.
+Lay sweet potato cubes onto a parchment lined tray.
+Drizzle olive oil and all of the seasonings over the potatoes.
 Mix with your hands to evenly coat every cube.
-Roast for 25-30 minutes or until the sides start to caramelize.
-Turn halfway through.
+Roast for 25-30 minutes, turning halfway through.